 Heard about the actor’s nightmare?
 It’s a variation of the dream in which you find yourself completely out of place and unprepared for a given situation.
-You know, like being in the produce section of a grocery store, standing behind a stack of vegetables and hoping no one notices your naked.
-Or perhaps it’s the covid-era dread of sitting in a crowded classroom and realizing you’ve left your mask at home.
+You know, like being in the produce section of a grocery store, standing behind a stack of vegetables and hoping no one notices you’re naked.
+Or perhaps it’s the COVID-era dread of sitting in a crowded classroom and realizing you’ve left your mask at home.

 In the actor’s nightmare, a performer stands clueless before a packed house, unable to remember a single line of dialogue.